 4. Search the market for ERP vendors that meet your selection criteria

 The next phase in the software selection process involves actually starting the search for new software.
 Your key stakeholders should be involved in the search for potential software vendors that might meet your evaluation criteria/requirements.
 Look for vendors that offer solutions that meet your requirements and that have the ability to solve the company’s identified problems.
 Even though looking at a long list of vendors and comparing them to your needs is long and tedious, it is necessary to find the right solution for the business needs.
-You can use a technology evaluation platform like Olive to automate this process, rather than risk human error in spreadsheets, and searching through emails.
+You can use a technology evaluation platform like Olive to automate this process, rather than risk human error in spreadsheets, and wasting time searching through emails.

 5. Compare ERP vendors to your requirements

 Through the traditional RPF Process, or by inviting vendors to respond directly to your requirements in Olive you can compare vendor responses to the needs of the business.
 Often when comparing vendors, you may create a scoring system or scorecard in spreadsheets to quantify how well each vendor measures up to each other and the project requirements.
 Once they respond you should have a few shortlisted vendors that you can invite to demo.
 Compare the remaining vendors to your selection criteria to see which best fits the needs of the business.

 Be aware of bias during this stage.
 Software sales reps will always try to bias the decision in their company's favor, so it's essential to be aware of this when reviewing vendors.
 Hidden costs and risks associated with purchasing their software may arise after the deals are signed.
 At this point, you must do your due diligence to uncover "hidden costs" associated with ERP systems, including implementation costs, hardware upgrades, backfilling your project team resources, software maintenance, limits to the number of users, etc.

-6. Develop an Implementation project rollout plan
+6. Develop an ERP Implementation project rollout plan

 Remember that vendors are trying to make a sale, so make sure you dig deep into implementation duration estimates with them.
 Develop an implementation project rollout plan that includes activities required to install the software, along with necessary actions to ensure that the solution is tested, actually works, and is accepted by end-users.
 Do this before you choose a vendor, so you understand the resource cost involved for project success.
 This plan should include everything from business process and workflow design to data migration, multiple test iterations, and critical organizational change management activities.